fortran-lang/webpage/source/learn/quickstart/operators_control_flow.md

 to make code more readable.
 ::::

-{% include tip.html content="It is good practice to indent code within constructs such as `if` and `do` to make code more readable." %}

 We can add an alternative branch to the construct using the `else` keyword:

 __Example:__ two-branch `if`-`else`